Coronavirus - COVID-19

 Parish Council maintained services:

-- Public toilets on Little Back Lane are now closed
+- Public toilets on Little Back Lane are open

-Debenham Fish and Chip Shop remains open.
+Debenham Fish and Chip Shop.
 Customers are welcome to phone through their orders on 01728 860883 and simply come in to collect.
 Local delivery availabe for orders over £10

-The Filling Station remains open.
+The Filling Station open from August after a short break.
 Currently not accepting cash so as to minimise handling - please bring your debit or credit card.

 Debenham Vets remains open for essential procedures ONLY.
 There is a change in procedure - including waiting outside or in the carpark and phoning 01728 861289 to let staff know that you have arrived.
 If customers have no phone, then the entrance door can be knocked on and customers then standing back a clear 2m to allow staff to come to the door.